GeNyaa/LP-LE/README.md

 # LP-LE

-This is a standard code package that can be used to do a implementation of [LiveEngage](https://liveengage.liveperson.com/) on your website.
+This is a standard code package that can be used to do an implementation of [LiveEngage](https://liveengage.liveperson.net/) on your website.

 It includes the following basic information: